daniel89710/lightNet-TRT/README.md

 ### 2:4 Structured Sparsity

-LightNet-TRT utilizes 2:4 structured sparsity to further optimize the network.
+LightNet-TRT utilizes 2:4 structured sparsity <sup>[[3]](#references)</sup>  to further optimize the network.
 2:4 structured sparsity means that every 2x2 block of weights in a convolutional layer is reduced to a single 4-bit value, resulting in a 75% reduction in the number of weights.
 This technique allows the network to use fewer weights and computations while maintaining accuracy.

 ![Sparsity](https://developer-blogs.nvidia.com/ja-jp/wp-content/uploads/sites/6/2022/06/2-4-structured-sparse-matrix.png "sparsity")

 ### NVDLA Execution

-LightNet-TRT also supports the execution of the neural network on the NVIDIA Deep Learning Accelerator (NVDLA), a free and open architecture that provides high performance and low power consumption for deep learning inference on edge devices.
+LightNet-TRT also supports the execution of the neural network on the NVIDIA Deep Learning Accelerator (NVDLA) <sup>[[4]](#references)</sup> , a free and open architecture that provides high performance and low power consumption for deep learning inference on edge devices.
 By using NVDLA, LightNet-TRT can further improve the efficiency and performance of the network on edge devices.

 ![NVDLA](https://i0.wp.com/techgrabyte.com/wp-content/uploads/2019/09/Nvidia-Open-Source-Its-Deep-Learning-Inference-Compiler-NVDLA-2.png?w=768&ssl=1 "NVDLA")

 ### Multi-Precision Quantization

-In addition to partial quantizatiBy writing it in CFG, you can set the precision for each layer of your CNNon, LightNet-TRT also supports multi-precision quantization, which allows the network to use different precision for weights and activations.
+In addition to post training quantization <sup>[[5]](#references)</sup>, LightNet-TRT also supports multi-precision quantization, which allows the network to use different precision for weights and activations.
 By using mixed precision, LightNet-TRT can further reduce the memory usage and computational requirements of the network while still maintaining accuracy.
-By writing it in CFG, you can set the precision for each layer of your CNN
+By writing it in CFG, you can set the precision for each layer of your CNN.

 ![Quantization](https://developer-blogs.nvidia.com/wp-content/uploads/2021/07/qat-training-precision.png "Quantization")